pawurb/node-postgres-wiki/Prepared-Statements.md

 client.query(SQL`select name from user where id=${userId} and password=${password}`, callback);
 ```

+If you want it as a module, take a look at [sql-template-strings](https://www.npmjs.com/package/sql-template-strings).

 ##Prepared Statements##

 A prepared statement lets postgres plan the statement so that each execution takes advantage of the